Stochastic Zeroth order Descent with Structured Directions: Preliminary results

 Using this inequality in equation \eqref{eqn:nor_err}, we get the claim. \end{proof} The above lemma states that the distance between the finite difference approximations and the directional derivatives is bounded and goes to $0$ when $h \rightarrow 0$.
-In the next lemma, we show a bound related to the function value decrease along the iterations. \begin{lemma}[Function decrease] Assume \ref{ass:pk_exp}, \ref{ass:unbias}, \ref{ass:step_disc}.
-Let the random sequence $(x_k)$ be generated by Algorithm~\ref{alg:szo}.
-Then, for every $k\in\N$,
+In the next lemma, we show a bound related to the function value decrease along the iterations. \begin{proposition} [Functional value estimate] Under assumptions \ref{ass:lam_smooth} and \ref{ass:pk_exp} let $(x_k)$ be the random sequence generated by Algorithm~\ref{alg:szo}.
+Define $f_k := f(x_k)$ and the sequence